SlamTheDragon/vrc-package-crawler/docs/topics/01_crawler_architectures.md

 ### The Percolator Model
 Percolator replaced batch MapReduce with incremental notifications:
-- **Distributed Transactions**: Percolator adds two-phase commits and snapshot isolation on top of Bigtable.
+- **Distributed Transactions**: Percolator will add two-phase commits and snapshot isolation on top of Bigtable.
-- **Observers**: Developers write observer functions that trigger when table columns change.
+- **Observers**: Developers will write observer functions that trigger when table columns change.
-- **Eventual Consistency**: When the crawler updates a package manifest, Percolator triggers an observer.
-The observer updates search indexes in seconds.
+- **Eventual Consistency**: When the crawler updates a package manifest, Percolator will trigger an observer.
+The observer will update search indexes in seconds.

 Caffeine reduced average index document age by 50 percent[^3].
-For VRChat package discovery, an incremental pipeline updates package versions immediately when a Git release publishes.
+For VRChat package discovery, an incremental pipeline will update package versions immediately when a Git release publishes.

+### Incremental Upserts Versus Full-Wipe Rebuilds
+In production catalogs, running a periodic full-wipe projection (`DELETE FROM canonical_packages`) introduces two major failure modes:
+1. **Clustering Computational Complexity**: Recomputing SimHash clusters across all 49,000 raw entities on every cycle creates an $O(n^2)$ CPU bottleneck that exceeds scheduled intervals.
+2. **Auto-Increment RowID Resets**: Resetting local table rows to 1 breaks downstream replication checkpoints.
+Watermark-based sync workers will assume remote replicas are ahead and will skip rows.

+Compliant production engines will implement incremental upserts keyed on `canonical_id`.
+The engine will track modifications using a `dirty_since` timestamp.
+It will recluster only modified records while preserving existing row identifiers.

 ***